|Posted on April 25, 2020 at 9:25 AM|

 According to my Bible, aren't there many scriptures that clearly state the old covenant is obsolete and nailed to the cross?
 Doesn't that mean we now live under a new set of laws?

-The Hebrews writer quotes part of this section from Jeremiah about the new covenant.
-He shows that Jesus is superior to the earlier law.
-In chapter 8, he says we have a better covenant because we have a High Priest who mediates better promises.
-Therefore, the new covenant will replace the old covenant.
-In chapter 9, he continues the discussion and gives examples of some of the rules and regulations under the old covenant.
+In quoting Jeremiah, the Hebrews writer shows that Jesus is superior to the earlier law.
+In chapter 8, he (perhaps she) says we have a better covenant because we have a High Priest who mediates better promises.
+Therefore, the new covenant will improve or replace the old covenant because it will now contain a "better promise" clause.
+In chapter 9, the writer continues the discussion and gives examples of some of the rules and regulations under the old covenant.
 It is key that nowhere does he speak of the old covenant with its written set of laws being replaced by a set of written laws under a new covenant.
 However, that is often believed and taught for some reason.
 Likely, it is commonly accepted that man must have a set of laws and rules laid out and we must follow them to be saved.
 That certainly was a misconception of many Jews.
 Salvation, though, comes from God and does not come from our keeping perfectly a set of rules.
-The Hebrew writer confirms this by never mentioning any supposed new set of rules.
+That was true earlier and is still true now.
+The Hebrew writer never mentions any supposed new set of rules.
 Rather, he explains that the new covenant is better because the sacrifice of Jesus Christ allows for forgiveness for all people.
 "Once for all time, he has appeared at the end of the age to remove sin by his own death as a sacrifice.
 And just as each person is destined to die once and after that comes judgment, so also Christ was offered once for all time as a sacrifice to take away the sins of many people.
 He will come again, not to deal with our sins, but to bring salvation to all who are eagerly waiting for him."
-The new covenant eliminates the earlier one with its list of laws and replaces with better promises built around the forgiveness found in the one-time sacrifice of Jesus Christ.
+The new covenant is executed with better promises built around the forgiveness found in the one-time sacrifice of Jesus Christ.
 There is nothing about us having to follow a new set of rules rather than an old set of rules.

 We are set free, as Paul explains elsewhere, from the law of sin and death.
 That has to mean any law of sin and death.
 We are set free not by following a new set of laws but by being in the Spirit.
 There is no set of laws, old or new, that can set us free from sin.
 Only the sacrifice of the Lamb can do that.
 God did not create a better set of laws.
 Instead, he offered us a better promise and a better sacrifice.